astechedu/WebDevOpsTutorial/ansible.basics.md

 Here, we will create a simple Ansible playbook by installing Nginx on the Managed Node.

-First, log onto your Controller Node as the “Simplilearn” user and create a file with a descriptive name.
+First, log onto your Controller Node as the “Ajaysis” user and create a file with a descriptive name.

-	vim /home/simplilearn/install-nginx.yml
+	vim /home/ajaysis/install-nginx.yml

 These playbooks are written in YAML language which is human-readable (as shown below).